swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/19-getting-started-with-structured-concurrency-in-swift/19-getting-started-with-structured-concurrency-in-swift.md

 Structured concurrency is a powerful feature that was introduced with Swift 5.5.
 When writing your concurrenct code in a structured way, it's easier to reason about your code and maintain it.

 Almost every application that you write will also have some form of shared state.
-In <a href="/structured-concurrency-and-shared-state-in-swift">the article</a>, we'll cover how Swift's actors, actor isolation and Sendable checking empower you to write race-condition free code.
+In [the next article](https://swiftonserver.com/structured-concurrency-and-shared-state-in-swift), we'll cover how Swift's actors, actor isolation and Sendable checking empower you to write race-condition free code.